Lars Bohinen: Personal life

 He is a cousin of Sigurd Rushfeldt and the father of Emil Bohinen.

 In 2011, Bohinen finished third on the television show Skal vi danse?, the Norwegian version of Strictly Come Dancing.

+According to manager Frank Clark, Bohinen had an extraordinary amount of demands for his potential contract with Nottingham Forest, asking for 50 clauses to be added including getting a job for his wife, new carpet for the home they put him in, a new car and six round flight trips back to Oslo a year.
+The deal was never agreed to as Blackburn Rovers activated his release clause.